ptorru/octoml-cli-tutorials/tutorials/yolov5/README.md

 but also slower inference times in the speed columns.
 The table below from the Ultralytics github shows the unoptimized inference run times for the models on an AWS p3.2xlarge instance with NVIDIA’s V100 Tensor Core GPU.
-These speeds provide a high-level guide for model selection, but your actual run time can vary significantly depending on your chosen cloud instance, CPU or GPU target, acceleration engine (such as Apache TVM, ONNX Runtime or TensorRT) and specific YOLOv5 model variant.
+These speeds provide a high-level guide for model selection, but your actual inference time can vary significantly depending on your chosen cloud instance, CPU or GPU target, acceleration engine (such as Apache TVM, ONNX Runtime or TensorRT) and specific YOLOv5 model variant.

 ![Table of YOLOv5 checkpoints](images/image32.png)

-At OctoML, we ran the most popular model variant, YOLOv5s, which is a good compromise of accuracy and speed, and a great model to start with, through OctoML’s SaaS product to understand how inference speeds can vary.
+At OctoML, we ran the most popular model variant, YOLOv5s, which strikes a good balance between accuracy and speed, through OctoML’s SaaS product to understand how inference speeds can vary for different hardware.
 OctoML optimizes ML models for production deployment via various engines, including Apache TVM, ONNX Runtime and TensorRT, and automatically provides you with the fastest implementation of the model for your chosen hardware.
 Take a look at the